artefactual/atom-docs/user-manual/reports-printing/create-file-list-report-print.rst

-3. Alternatively, if you are logged-in as Admin, AtoM will load the page with the additional options: physical storage locations and box label CSV.
+3. Alternatively, if you are logged-in as Admin, AtoM will load the page with the additional options: physical storage locations and box label :term:`CSV`.

 .. image:: images/file-list-loggedin.png